 - Support behaviour of children and young people

 - Promote children’s agency

 - Support children to connect with their world

 - Embed sustainable practices in service operations

-Please note that Gowrie Victoria is an approved Skills First provider for 2017.
+Please note that Gowrie Victoria is an approved Skills First provider.

 Further information on our Course Fees can be found on our Fee Information, Funding and Loans page.